-SLUG CONTROL: The action of the valve as a slug control (high water level shutoff) is governed by the action of the accelerator pilot (item 2), which in turn is controlled by the interface float pilot.
+SLUG CONTROL: The action of the valve as a slug control (high water level shutoff) is governed by the action of the accelerator pilot (item 3), which in turn is controlled by the interface float pilot.
 If there is little or no water in the sump of the filter separator, the float is down and the float pilot pressurizes the diaphragm of the accelerator pilot.
 This shifts the pilot to connect the main valve diaphragm chamber to downstream, allowing the main valve to open.
+In this position there is also an orificed bleed from upstream, the purpose of which is explained below.